Camji55/nexus-plugin-jwt-auth/README.md

 // Enables the JWT Auth plugin with permissions use(auth({
-  appSecret: "<YOUR SECRET>", // required protectedPaths // optional
+  appSecret: "<YOUR SECRET>", // optional if using custom verify function protectedPaths // optional
 }))
 ```